 Calabria is one of the most stunning places in Italy.
-This is a unique world of its own, filled with ancient castles, unforgettable landscapes and beaches that are amongst the best in the entire Mediterranean.
-Surprisingly it hasn't yet been discovered by the international tourism market and remains almost entirely unspoilt as a result.
+This is a unique world of its own, filled with ancient castles, unforgettable landscapes, and beaches that are among the best in the entire Mediterranean.
+Surprisingly, it hasn't yet been discovered by the international tourism market and remains almost entirely unspoiled as a result.

 Silvana, from Australia but of Italian origin, who is one of our little community on Facebook (click here to visit and join) has just returned from Calabria.
 She sent us some photos of what awaits the lucky visitor.
 I'll let her explain a little about the photos first...

 "If I can begin with a few shots of a beach located in Calabria called Scilla, that my husband and I just adored whilst travelling through Italy in July/August of this year.